---

 practices and React-specific rules.
 You can achieve this by adding

-property includes an array of preset configurations to extend
+- The `extends` property includes an array of preset configurations to extend

-from, like eslint:recommended
+from, like `eslint:recommended` and `plugin:react/recommended`.

-property includes additional settings for specific plugins.
+- The `settings` property includes additional settings for specific plugins.
 In

-this case, we set the React version to detect
+this case, we set the React version to `detect` for the React plugin, so that

-the React version is detected from our package.json
+the React version is detected from our `package.json`.

-, we specify custom rule configurations for the codebase.
+- In `rules`, we specify custom rule configurations for the codebase.
 For

-helps identify and throw errors for unused
+instance, the rule `no-unused-vars` helps identify and throw errors for unused

-variables in your code, while no-console
+variables in your code, while `no-console` warns against using `console.log()`

 statements in production code.
 All pre-existing rules are available in this